voschezang/coding-handbook/collaboration/meetings.md

 **Anti-patterns**

 - Fake accountability.
 Use check-in meeting to receive status updates, without commitment or clear outcomes.
+If there was real accountability, the stakeholders would've already been updated.
 - Knowledge sharing without alignment with organizational strategy.
+- No agenda.
+Keep discussing new topics, rather than following up on previous topics.
+  - *"How is it going with ...?"*.